arashgmn/fourier-draw/README.md

 # Andrew's Hat
 This repository is a fork of [fourier-draw](https://github.com/staghado/fourier-draw) with a few algorithmic improvements to enhance speed and the final result, namely:

 - The Fourier coefficients are not approximated using the FFT algorithm instead of manual integration.
-This make finding coefficients blazing fast.
+This makes finding coefficients blazing fast.
-- The points are ordered by traversing over a spanning tree (breadth first search) constructed from the coordinates extracted from the image.
+- The points are ordered by traversing over a spanning tree (breadth-first search) constructed from the coordinates extracted from the image.
 This minimizes the sudden jumps from one point to another.
-For large number of points, it take a few minutes to construct the tree.
+For a large number of points, it takes a few minutes to construct the tree.

 # Requirements
 Check the `requirements.txt` file.
 The main packages are: